JasonTasharski/ProjectOne/README.md

 * Tests test; tests pass when they should
 * SERVER CONNECTS TO API!!! :D :D :D :D <3 <3 <3 <3 <3
 * .env does its thing
+* Data processes into reports server-side!
+* Data from API is posted to database!

 ## Doing:

 * Reset API key!
 Otherwise, all that .env shit is sort of pointless!
-* MonGodB everything; Czech notes slacked by Jane
-* Process JSON data from API on the server side - make it into new objects, and save them to the MonGodB; request the data in the MonGodB, and put it into that beautiful template stuff
+* Prevent redundant reports
+* Process reports into events
+* Request event data from database; put into templates

 ## Doing AUTH Outside-In: